asiaopenstack/icehouse/grizzly/readme.md

 ***Note: If you want to run IPv4 + IPv6, please skip to the next section and do NOT run this section's commands.***

-Begin by creating an IPv4 private network range which blocks out the **10.0.47.0** network:
+Begin by creating an IPv4 private network range which blocks out the **10.0.47.0** network (assuming the ethernet interface is eth0):

     nova-manage network create private --fixed_range_v4=10.0.47.0/24 --num_networks=1 --bridge=br100 --bridge_interface=eth0 --network_size=255